populationgenetics/exercises/Population_structure/ExerciseStructure_2023.md

 - pop.info

 First, we want to look at the data (like you always should *before* doing any analyses).
-The command `wc -l [FILENAME]` counts the number of lines in a file.
+The command `wc -l FILENAME` counts the number of lines in a given file (if you replace "FILENAME" by the name of that file).

 <br />